wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 ## 1 Installing Miniforge/Miniconda

 {: .note }
-If you have Anaconda or Miniconda already installed from other classwork and aren't going to put much on it (i.e., if you are in CEE 284), you are probably fine and can move on to the next steps where you install packages.
+If you have Anaconda or Miniconda already installed from other classwork and aren't going to put much on it (i.e., if you are in CEE 284), you are probably fine and can move on to the next steps, where you install packages.
 If you are in an Atmospheric Sci class or upper-level science class, you may want to remove Anaconda for Miniforge.
-Could you consult with your professor for proper guidance?
+Consult with your professor for proper guidance.

 I am recommending that you use "Miniforge" for this step.
 Miniforge is a "slimmed down" version of the larger Anaconda package many people recommend.
 My experience is that the overhead for Anaconda makes for lots of problems later.
 The landing page to get Miniforge installed on Windows or MacOS is here: